 by Dr. Bill Rawls

-While the numbers are concerning, you don’t have to let them deter you from enjoying the great outdoors this season.
+While the threat from ticks is concerning, you don’t have to let it deter you from enjoying the great outdoors this season.
 Instead, add some natural and effective tick repellants and avoidance techniques to your tick bite prevention plan so that you can soak up the healing power of the outdoors and protect yourself from Lyme disease and other tick-borne illnesses at the same time.

 Tick Avoidance Tricks